chandu7508/AtliQ-Sales-Insights-PowerBI/README.md

-# AtliQ Sales Insights PowerBi Dashboard
+# AtliQ Sales Insights PowerBI Dashboard

 This is a project I replicated from Codebasics PowerBi Youtube playlist.
 You can find the link of the playlist below.